India brings back 104 people from Afghanistan in special flight | Business

 - India

-India has evacuated 104 people, including 10 Indian nationals, from Kabul in a special charter aircraft on Friday.
+India on Friday evacuated 104 people, including 10 Indian nationals, from Kabul in a special charter aircraft.

 External Affairs Ministry Spokesperson Arindam Bagchi said the flight was arranged under India's operation Devi Shakti.